weijiekoh/eip-typed-data-translation/EIPS/eip-typed-data-translation.md

 **Data to be signed**

-𝕊: EIP712-compatible typed structured data.
+𝕊 (henceforth *S*): EIP712-compatible typed structured data.
 Refer to the [EIP712 specification](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md#definition-of-typed-structured-data-%F0%9D%95%8A).

 **Explanatory Blurb**

-*E*: a short UTF-8 text string which explains, in natural language, what 𝕊 means or does.
+*E*: a short UTF-8 text string which explains, in natural language, what S means or does.

 **Template**